 As a military member, veteran, or immediate family member, you have the opportunity to earn your bachelor's degree or master's degree from Bryan College and receive a $1000 scholarship through our Adult Education program (associate program not applicable).
 This convenient, online format will allow you to continue your education no matter where life may take you.
 Bryan College's Coordinator of Military Recruitment will assist in making sure your service is identified and will guide you through the application process.

 - Complete the VA online application (VONAPP).
 For your records, print a copy of your electronically submitted VONAPP.

 - While waiting for your VONAPP to process, view the available academic programs and the complete the admissions application.

-- View and request your official military education transcript be sent to Bryan College at the Joint Service Transcript (JST) website or Community College of the Air Force website.
+- View and request your official military education transcript be sent to Bryan College at the JST website or Community College of the Air Force website.

 - If you are a chapter 1606, 1607, or 30 Service Member or Veteran, you must verify your attendance at the end of each month by calling 1.877.823.2378 or on the Web Automated Verification of Enrollment (WAVE) website.